creativetechnologylab/interactive-typography-p5/README.md

 ## 1. Introduction

 This repository contains a JavaScript file that leverages the power of p5.js to transform font paths into a canvas that you can manipulate.
-If you've ever wanted to get more interactive with text in p5.js, this is the repository for you.

 ```javascript
 let font;